act-rules/act-rules.github.io/_rules/links-identical-name-equivalent-purpose-b20e66.md

 - Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some [inheriting semantic][] `link` elements can fail this rule with some technology but users of other technologies would not experience any accessibility issue.

 ## Background

-This rule is closely related to [success criterion 2.4.4 Link Purpose (In Context)][sc244].
-Because this rule is stricter, links that pass this rule satisfy 2.4.4 Link Purpose (In Context).

 ### Bibliography